Haleem: Hyderabadi haleem

 Haleem has become a popular dish in the cities of Hyderabad, Telangana and Aurangabad, Maharashtra (Aurangabad, the first capital of Hyderabad State) in India.
-Originating from an Arabic dish called Harees, Haleem was introduced to the region during the Mughal period by foreign migrants.
+Originating from an Arabic dish called harees, Haleem was introduced to the region during the Mughal period by foreign migrants.

-In 2010 Hyderabadi haleem was awarded Geographical Indication status by the Indian GI registry office.
+In 2010, Hyderabadi haleem was awarded Geographical Indication status by the Indian GI registry office.
 It became the first meat product of India to receive a GI certification.
-This means that a dish cannot be sold as Hyderabadi haleem unless it meets the necessary standards laid down for it.
+This means that a dish cannot be sold as Hyderabadi haleem unless it meets the necessary standards.

 Khichra

 In the Indian subcontinent, both haleem and khichra are made with similar ingredients.
 In khichra, the chunks of meat remain as cubes, while in haleem the meat cubes are taken out of the pot, bones are removed, the meat is crushed and put back in the pot.
 It is further cooked until the meat completely blends with the lentils, wheat and barley mixture.